Acktarius/conceal-assistant/README.md

 User admin is already created, contact @Acktarius for password

 To do list:
+- [x] automatically create access token at first use if environmental are missing
 - [x] remove the glitch which require to reload the page
 - [ ] Automatic refresh of Main Page
 - [ ] when miner deactivated, option to change miner pool and wallet